Introduction

 Key terms and mechanisms used in The Empire Codes.

-An operational pattern under stress: perimeter hardening, the purchase of warning time, the protection of decision time, and the folding of civilian infrastructure into security planning through routine administrative instruments.
+A stress pattern in which institutions harden the perimeter, buy warning time, protect decision time, and fold civilian infrastructure into security planning through routine administrative measures.

-Time protected by resilient communications and infrastructure continuity enabling command, control, and coordination under pressure.
+Time preserved by resilient communications and infrastructure continuity, allowing command, control, and coordination to function under pressure.

 A security posture that treats geography and infrastructure as defensive boundary assets that must be hardened, upgraded, and administratively protected.

-The institutional and legal layering (treaties, doctrine, allied framing, funding packages) that expands what becomes normal and fundable as ‘security’.
+The institutional and legal layering of treaties, doctrine, allied framing, and funding packages that makes a security posture appear normal, legitimate, and fundable.

 The base treaty framework that authorises presence and facilities, providing a durable legal foundation for upgrades and expansion.